tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** TSM?
 In *my* Dota 2?
 It's more likely than you think.
-One of League's flagship brands came over to our humble game and signed the Undying roster from TI10.
+Another one of League's flagship brands has come over to our humble indie game and signed the Undying roster from TI10.
 After their 13-16th place finish in Romania, Moonmeander contemplated moving to a coach role this season, but decided to play for a little longer.

 **How was their DPC year?** 1380 points